 In 2018 CUGH secured a grant from the Bill and Melinda Gates Foundation (BMGF) to work with the US academic community to increase support for US leadership and funding for global health.
-To achieve this objective, CUGH is collaborating with its members, and CEPH-accredited institutions, to inform Congresspersons and State legislators as well as the general public on the value of global health to their state and the nation.
-As part of this project, CUGH will connect elected officials with academics from their district in their areas of interest.
-This initiative will highlight the return on investment to the local and national economy as well as international security.
+To achieve this objective, CUGH collaborated with its members, and CEPH-accredited institutions, to inform Congresspersons and State legislators as well as the general public on the value of global health to their state and the nation.
+As part of this project, CUGH connected elected officials with academics from their district in their areas of interest.
+This initiative highlighted the return on investment to the local and national economy as well as international security.

-This initiative has four objectives within this two-year grant:
+This initiative had four objectives within this two-year grant:

 1. To cultivate global health champions in Congress and State Legislatures.
 In order to cultivate champions within government, it is important that elected officials meet with their constituents who are directly impacted by US leadership in global health.